-• Kindergarten Readiness Assessment - \$41,181
+Kindergarten Readiness Assessment - \$41,181

-The KRA is a state-mandated grant funded assessment program that requires kindergarten teachers to complete a screening checklist for all kindergarten students.
+The KRA is a state-mandated assessment program that requires kindergarten teachers to complete a screening checklist for all kindergarten students.
 The assessment is designed to provide an overview of the seven developmental dimensions, 30 readiness indicators, and data collection strategies for reporting school readiness data for all kindergarten students in the state of Maryland.
-There is no change from the FY 2015 budgeted amount and there are no significant program changes.
+There are no changes from the FY 2015 budgeted amount and there are no significant program changes.

-• High School Assessments - \$0
+High School Assessments - \$0